ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Attestation Results may be a Boolean simply indicating compliance or non-compliance with a Verifier's appraisal policy, or a rich set of Claims about the Attester, against which the Relying Party applies its Appraisal Policy for Attestation Results.

 The quality of the Attestation Results depend upon the ability of the Verifier to evaluate the Attester.
-Different Attesters have a different _Strength of Function_ (cf: Common Criteria citation XXX), which results in the Attestation Results being qualitatively different in strength.
+Different Attesters have a different _Strength of Function_ {{strengthoffunction}}, which results in the Attestation Results being qualitatively different in strength.

 A result that indicates non-compliance can be used by an Attester (in the passport model) or a Relying Party (in the background-check model) to indicate that the Attester